BateleurIO/vscode-combine-files/README.md

-# Combine Scripts for Azure Data Studio
+# Combine Files for Visual Studio Code

 Combines several files spread over several folders.
 This is useful in many cases.